futel/dialplan-functions/README-ssl.md

 - Renew the certificate as in create certificate
   - keep existing key type

-# Renew updated certificate in ACM

-- Renew the certificate as in import certificate
+- Reimport the certificate as in import certificate

 # Delete certificates